Nexo Office Raided by Bulgarian Police in Wide Investigation

 This is mainly supported by Nexo's lack of transparency within the crypto lending space.

 Unfortunately, there is no team page on Nexo’s website; however, we could find some information about the owner and co-founder of Nexo during our quick Google search.

 Kosta Kantchev is the legal owner and co-founder of Nexo.
-Nexo also confirmed that he is in charge of the daily operation of the company.
+Nexo also confirmed that he oversees the company's daily operations.
 Kosta is also the co-founder of Credissimo, the loan provider that helped shape Nexo’s P2P lending platform.
-Credissimo is also one of the financially stronger loan originators on the popular P2P lending marketplace Mintos.
+Credissimo is also one of the lower-rated loan originators on the popular P2P lending marketplace Mintos.

 What’s the relationship between Credissimo and Nexo?

 Credissimo is a more prominent loan operator in Bulgaria.
 Since its inception, the Credissimo Group has financed loans worth €200 M. Credissimo’s financial report for 2021 isn't publically available.
 Nexo is built based on the experiences of Credissimo’s activities and is known as a completely separate legal entity.
 Nexo doesn't provide any audited reports.

 Nexo offers loans backed by crypto-assets to borrowers in 200 jurisdictions except Estonia, Bulgaria, and now the United States of America.

 We are not aware of any regulators who would allow these types of lending practices.
 In addition, you are not entering into any loan agreement with Nexo's companies, so any "claims" about lending licenses in the US were entirely irrelevant.